demisto/content/Integrations/RedLock/RedLock_description.md

-To use Redlock, you must provide credentials with privileges to manage alerts
+## Prisma Cloud
+Use the Prisma Cloud integration to manage alerts from Microsoft Azure, Google Cloud Platform, and AWS.